If the world needs anything, it’s yet another technical blog!

 I really like learning new things on my own, figuring out how things work and then trying to do them myself.

-My first ever interaction with programming (if you can call it that) was when I was 12, when I was toying around with some basic HTML and CSS.
+My first ever interaction with programming (if you can call it that) was when I was in my early teens, when I was toying around with some basic HTML and CSS.
 During high school I decided that I had to do something.
 So I picked up C++ Primer, The 5th edition, by Stanley B. Lippman and went at it.
 It turned out that I really like programming and solving technical problems (the book is great by the way).

 Back then I used to frequent the SFML IRC, trying out a lot of things and wanting to create a game (as most do).
 After seeing what the other users were doing, and learning a lot from them, I realized there was some depth to rendering.
 So young me decided that I want to learn how renderers work.
 Naturally, I decided to write my own Ray Tracer from scratch.
 It was my first big project I had ever done, so the code isn’t great by any means, however it moved my interest for programming further even more…